-Then his eyes narrowed and disbelief coursed through him, pushing out the sudden despair and denial, leaving him feeling weak, like he'd been punched and had the wind knocked out of him.
+His eyes narrowed as disbelief coursed through him, pushing out the sudden despair and denial, leaving him feeling weak, lightheaded, almost giddy.
 His hands shook and he fought to steady them, using years of medical training to do so, the effort seeming more demanding now than ever before.

 He took one more taste, just to be sure.